-- Dental implants into, across, or just above the bone and related appliances.
+• Dental implants into, across, or just above the bone and related appliances.
 Services or expenses to prepare the mouth for dental implants such as those to increase the upper and lower jaws or their borders, sinus lift process, guided tissue regrowth or any other surgery, bone grafts, hydroxyapatite, and similar materials.
 These services, supplies or expenses are not covered even if they are needed to treat conditions existing at birth, while growing, or resulting from an accident.
-These services, supplies or expenses are excluded even if they are medically or dentally necessary. - Services, care, or treatment you receive after the ending date of your coverage.
+These services, supplies or expenses are excluded even if they are medically or dentally necessary.

+- Services, care, or treatment you receive after the ending date of your coverage.
 This means, for example, that if you are in the hospital when your coverage ends, we will not pay for any more hospital days.
 We do not insure against any condition such as pregnancy or injury.
-We provide benefits only for services and expenses furnished while this plan is in effect. - Eyeglasses or contact lenses or related examinations or fittings, except under limited circumstances. - Services or expenses for eye exercises, eye refractions, visual training orthoptics, shaping the cornea with contact lenses, or any surgery on the eye to improve vision including LASIK. - Services or expenses in any federal hospital or facility except as required by federal law.
+We provide benefits only for services and expenses furnished while this plan is in effect. - Eyeglasses or contact lenses or related examinations or fittings, except under limited circumstances. - Services or expenses for eye exercises, eye refractions, visual training orthoptics, shaping the cornea with contact lenses, or any surgery on the eye to improve vision including LASIK. - F - Services or expenses in any federal hospital or facility except as required by federal law.

-- Services or expenses for routine foot care such as removal of corns or calluses or the trimming of nails (except mycotic nails). - Prescription drugs not approved by the Federal Drug Administration (FDA).

-G

-• Unless otherwise required by applicable law, services or expenses covered in whole or in part under the laws of the United States, any state, county, city, town, or other governmental agency that provides or pays for care, through insurance or any other means.

-Hearing aids or examinations or fittings for them.

-• Investigational treatment, procedures, facilities, drugs, drug usage, equipment, or supplies, including investigational services that are part of a clinical trial.
-Under federal law, the plan cannot deny a member participation in an approved clinical trial and is prohibited from dropping coverage because member chooses to participate in an approved clinical trial, and from denying coverage for routine care that the plan would otherwise provide just because a member is enrolled in an approved clinical trial.
-This applies to all approved clinical trials that treat cancer or other life-threatening diseases.

-- Services or expenses that you are not legally obligated to pay, or for which no charge would be made if you had no health coverage. - Services or expenses for treatment which does not require a licensed provider, given the level of simplicity and the patient's condition, will not further restore or improve the patient's bodily functions, or is not reasonable as to number, frequency, or duration.
+- Services or expenses for routine foot care such as removal of corns or calluses or the trimming of nails (except mycotic nails). - Prescription drugs not approved by the Federal Drug Administration (FDA). - G - Unless otherwise required by applicable law, services or expenses covered in whole or in part under the laws of the United States, any state, county, city, town, or other governmental agency that provides or pays for care, through insurance or any other means. - Н - Hearing aids or examinations or fittings for them. - L - Implantable devices (and services, supplies, equipment and accessories ancillary to implantation of same), unless provided by an in-network provider or in-network third party vendor and covered by the terms of the applicable in-network contract or as otherwise required by law. - Investigational treatment, procedures, facilities, drugs, drug usage, equipment, or supplies, including investigational services that are part of a clinical trial.
+Under federal law, the plan cannot deny a member participation in an approved clinical trial and is prohibited from dropping coverage because member chooses to participate in an approved clinical trial, and from denying coverage for routine care that the plan would otherwise provide just because a member is enrolled in an approved clinical trials that treat cancer or other life-threatening diseases. - L - Services or expenses that you are not legally obligated to pay, or for which no charge would be made if you had no health coverage. - Services or expenses for treatment which does not require a licensed provider, given the level of simplicity and the patient's condition, will not further restore or improve the patient's bodily functions, or is not reasonable as to number, frequency, or duration.